-Marketplace member eVAT.com summarises the New European Union VAT scheme and how it benefits e-resident SME businesses in Estonia
+Marketplace member eVAT.com summarises the new European Union VAT scheme and how it benefits e-resident SME businesses in Estonia

 This guest post about the new SME VAT Scheme was written by Krunoslav Gaspert, CEO of eVAT.com, a cross-border tax compliance solution, and a trusted member of the e-Residency Marketplace.